 “Beauty is about perception, not about make-up.
 I think the beginning of all beauty is knowing and liking oneself.
 You can’t put on make-up, or dress yourself, or do your hair with any sort of fun or joy if you’re doing it from a position of correction.”

-I’ve also experienced a lot of trials and tribulations as the parent of a toddler daughter.
-She’s a hoot and I’ll talk about her sometimes, although I’m reluctant to call this a “mom” blog in any capacity because those truly scare me.
+Along with growing older, I’m also a single parent of a toddler daughter.
+She’s a hoot and I’ll talk about her sometimes, although I’m reluctant to call this a “mom” blog.
 Even though there are major developmental milestones in life, every parenting situation is truly unique and I do my best not to judge.

 Your comrade in beauty and beyond,